Columbus Community Geography Center

 - Raise awareness about important community problems and resources;

 - Empower communities to make positive change.

-Located in the Department of History and Geography at Columbus State University, Columbus Community Geography is a community-driven collaboration that uses geographical thinking to research, map, analyze, and provide fresh and insightful perspectives on issues in the Columbus region.
-Columbus Community Geography is committed to addressing community challenges that relate broadly to the themes such as:
+Located in the Department of History and Geography at Columbus State University, the CCGC is a community-driven collaboration that uses geographical thinking to research, map, analyze, and provide fresh and insightful perspectives on issues in Columbus and the region.
+The CCGC is committed to addressing community challenges that relate broadly to themes such as:

 - Community and economic development;

 Bringing students and community members together, the Columbus Community Geography Center helps create communities – from neighborhoods to regions – that are empowered to use maps, spatial analyses, and other geographical and historical data and techniques to better understand their landscape and to build a just society.

 The CCGC provides services to, and serves as a resource for, community and neighborhood groups, non-governmental organizations, faith-based agencies, chambers of commerce, and community coalitions that would like to use GIS mapping and other geographical techniques (such as place-making) to address community concerns.

 Making Geography RelevantBecause geography is critical to understanding people's connection to their physical and social environment, community geography helps make the knowledge and tools that geographers use relevant and accessible to everyone in our community.
 Our research addresses questions relevant to local communities, and our public participation process ensures that all participants both contribute and gain knowledge and skills.
 Finally, our results inform action and help communities bring about change.